“Microsoft Becomes First $500-billion Company" —Bloomberg News headline July 17, 1999

 It would not take long, not even eighteen months, and the policy would again be updated.
 The feedback was less than positive on the first policy, mostly because it was uneven across the company and hardly long enough compared to traditional enterprise partners.
 This time the product groups were deeply involved in the process, in what grew to a major corporate undertaking.
 Since the first announcement, most teams released major new products, and all had built out engineering teams that were able to handle the new volume of support issues from enterprise customers.
 I attended many of the meetings of the product leaders who were trying to agree on a more uniform policy.
 The group was working well together but not converging.
 Microsoft’s multiple billion-dollar businesses each serving distinct customer types and each with substantially different release schedules were struggling to arrive at a more uniform policy that was also longer.
 Some product groups aimed for very long support terms and others wanted nothing to do with previously released products.
 Office was in the middle.
 The position depended entirely on the primary buyer such as IT professionals, OEMs, or general corporate buyers.

 In a moment of frustration for how long this was dragging out, I, probably the more senior product group person in the room, suggested (with some force) we should all settle on a ten-year support offering.
 This would make customers happy and would put this issue to rest.
 Our competition, such as IBM, supported products for decades.
 How much support would customers really expect nine or ten years from now for a product long forgotten?
 What a huge mistake I made.
-In hindsight, I was intoxicated with the idea of making sure the field (and SteveB) know we “got it” in the product groups and also over-confident with the idea that we could execute on such a commitment.
-In hindsight, I really can’t believe I thought this was a good idea—not only for Microsoft but for customers to rely on it.
+In hindsight, I was intoxicated with the idea of making sure the field (and SteveB) knew we “got it” in the product groups and also over-confident with the idea that we could execute on such a commitment.
+I really can’t believe I thought this was a good idea—not only for Microsoft but for customers to rely on it.
 Think of all that changed ten years prior or all that would change from 2000 to 2010, especially considering how most customers were still far away from deploying email and the internet.
 Yet, SteveB and the field support and sales teams were incredibly happy and thankful for the teamwork and support from the product groups it took to make the updated policy a reality.

 You could feel the bubbles and the froth everywhere as the end of the millennium approached in the Fall of 1999.